starburstdata/query-replay/README.md

 ORDER BY create_time
 ```

 **IMPORTANT: As you can see the query above limits queries to SELECT statements.
 There is no additional filtering or validation of the SQL statement type when queries are provided via file.
-It is the responsibility of the user running the script to provide only statements that the are ok to be rerun.
-It is fine to include CREATE, UPDATE, and DELETE statements as long as it is intended and the outcome understood.
-Also, those kind of statements are not compatible with using the blackhole catalog option, see more below.**
+It is the responsibility of the user running the script to provide only statements that are ok to be rerun.
+It is fine to include CREATE, UPDATE, and DELETE statements as long as it is intended and the outcome is understood.
+Also, those kinds of statements are not compatible with using the blackhole catalog option, see more below.**

 ## Example Usage
 ```console